squidfunk/mkdocs-material/docs/plugins/search.md

 # Search

-The built-in [search][1] plugin provides client-side search inside the browser and is implemented using [lunr.js][2] which includes stemmers for the English language by default, while stemmers for other languages are included with [lunr-languages][3], both of which are integrated with this theme.
+The [built-in search plugin][1] provides client-side search inside the browser and is implemented using [lunr.js][2] which includes stemmers for the English language by default, while stemmers for other languages are included with [lunr-languages][3], both of which are integrated with this theme.